primetheus/fastapi-githubapp/README.md

 ### `GitHubApp` Instance Attributes

-`payload`: In the context of a hook request, a Python dict representing the hook payload (raises a `RuntimeError` outside a hook context).
+`payload`: In the context of a webhook request, a Python dict representing the hook payload (raises a `GitHubAppError` outside a webhook context).

 `installation_token`: The token used to authenticate as the app installation.
 This can be used to call api's not supported by `GhApi` like [Github's GraphQL API](https://docs.github.com/en/graphql/reference)

 ### `GithubApp` Instance Methods

-`client`: a [GhApi](https://ghapi.fast.ai/) client authenticated as the app installation (raises a `RuntimeError` inside a hook context without a valid request)
+`client`: a [GhApi](https://ghapi.fast.ai/) client authenticated as the app installation (raises a `GitHubAppError` outside a webhook context without a valid installation)

 ## Rate Limiting